Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

-It is also true that your dog’s lifestyle will have an impact on his needs, feeding times, and the amount of food he eats.
+It is also true that your dog’s lifestyle will impact his needs, feeding times, and the amount of food he eats.
 Dog diet requirements for highly athletic or working dogs will be very different than for a much more sedentary dog… even if they are the same breed, age, and size.

 - puppy